FlyableDev/FlyableDoc/docs/faq.md

 ### How does Flyable make Python faster and more lightweight?

-The compiler applies strong optimization to your Python code before generating native executable on Linux, Windows or MAC
+The compiler applies strong optimization to your Python code before generating native executable on Linux, Windows or Mac.

 ### How does the Flyable compiler work?